 These results are based on real Bronx cases.
 Every situation is different, and outcomes depend on your injuries, treatment, and evidence.

-Many Bronx bike crash victims start their medical care at a local urgent care clinic.
+Many Bronx accident victims start their medical care at a local urgent care clinic.
 If you went to CityMD, DocGo, or any walk-in center after your accident — we’ve built a full resource explaining how those records help support your case.

 👉 See how urgent care visits impact your case